Skip Navigation

 Happily, there is a way through this conundrum.
 It comes down to what a business is prepared to accept in return for a given sum of money.

-For example, does the business want to create a highly complex eCommerce site like Amazon.com, or a more simple site like Diffily.com.
-Both are possible—but for the same sum of money, the quality will differ significantly.
-This difference can be explained by way of the 'scale' of the two sites.
+For example, does the business want to create a highly complex eCommerce site or a more simple brochureware site.
+Both are possible — but for the same sum of money, the quality will differ significantly.
+This difference can be explained by way of the Scale of the two sites.

 Website Scale is a means for categorising a site in terms of 3 factors: